relativitydev/relativity-trace-documentation/docs/user_documentation.md

 1.  `Trace Data Batch Retry` – submit the batch to be retried by Trace

-2.  `Trace Data Batch Abandon` – update the batch to indeicate that it has been manually resolved and should not be treated as errored.
+2.  `Trace Data Batch Abandon` – update the batch to indicate that it has been manually resolved and should not be treated as errored.

     ![](media/fafdd5aacec029271e4f39ca303c80fa.png)